sunainapati/sunainapati.github.io/_posts/2024-06-24-Orders-and-Primitive-roots.md

 _title: Orders and Primitive roots
 ---

+This is the notes for the class I took.

 # Theory
 We know what **Fermat's little theorem** states.
 <div class='theorem' text='Fermats Little Theorem'>